jasonacox/pypowerwall/proxy/README.md

 ## Troubleshooting Help

-Check the logs.
-If you see python errors, make sure you entered your credentials correctly in the `server.py` file.
-If you didn't, edit that file and restart docker:
+If you see python errors, make sure you entered your credentials correctly in `docker run`.

 ```bash
 # See the logs